 When God gave the Torah to the Jewish people, he wrote it in black fire upon white fire.
 That is how we describe the Torah's supernatural descent from heaven into the hands of human beings.
 The Torah provides practical instructions for living, but it also burns like a supernatural flame from heaven that we can use to light a spiritual fire on earth.
 Discover how the giving of the Torah brings a revelation of the divine into our daily lives.

-Join the 12-21 initiative for this year's Shavuot teaching tract, "Black Fire on White Fire."
-Together we will explore why the Torah is important to us and how to live a life centered on God's commandments.
-Come meet new friends, enjoy fun activities, join in a bowling night, and attend our very first 12-21 Carnival!
+The 12-21 initiative for this year's Shavuot teaching tract was "Black Fire on White Fire."
+Together we explored why the Torah is important to us and how to live a life centered on God's commandments.

 12-21 Winter Shabbaton, Hudson, WI